Forensic Science and How Statistics Can Help It: Evidence, Hypothesis Testing, and Graphical Models: Graphical models

-In a simple paternity case, the network is usually built based on the observed DNA profiles of the mother, the child and the putative father.
-The goal is to find the likelihood ratio of the hypothesis of paternity $H_{\text{p}}$: \textit{the true father is the putative father} against the non-paternity hypothesis $H_{\text{d}}$: \textit{the true father is an unspecified alternative father}, who is unrelated to the putative father and is drawn from a reasonable subpopulation.
-The OOBN is shown in \autoref{fig: OOBN simple paternity case} with generic \textbf{founder} modules \textbf{mother}, \textbf{putative father}, \textbf{alternative father}, generic \textbf{identification} module \textbf{true father} (both similar to those in simple criminal case), the hypothesis ``putative father is the true father?'', and a generic \textbf{child} module to represent Mendelian inheritance at meiosis stage (also called \textbf{meiosis} module in some literatures), where the ``child gene'' is randomly drawn from either the maternal gene or paternal gene (denoted by the module \textbf{fair coin flip}).
+In simple civil paternity cases, the goal is to find the likelihood ratio of the hypothesis of paternity ``putative father is the true father'' against the non-paternity hypothesis ``the true father is an unspecified alternative father'' who is unrelated to the putative father and is drawn from a reasonable sub-population.
+The OOBN in Figure~\ref{fig: OOBN criminal and civil paternity}(b) contains the generic founder modules \textit{mother}, \textit{putative father}, \textit{alternative father}, the generic identification module \textit{true father}, the hypothesis ``putative father is the true father'', and a generic child module (a.k.a. meiosis module) to represent Mendelian inheritance at meiosis stage, where the ``child gene'' is randomly drawn from either the maternal gene or paternal gene denoted by the node ``fair coin flip''.

-Similarly to the simple criminal case, we use the relevant allele frequency at each founder gene with the observed DNA data of mother, putative father and child and multiply the likelihood ratios for the overall LR.